custyblak/Network_Forensics_Exercises/Cyberdefender/OpenWire Challenge/Approach.md

 <h2>Question 8 </h2>
 <b>What is the vulnerable Java method and class that allows an attacker to run arbitrary code?
 (Format: Class.Method)</b><br />
-<br> This questions requires you to research more on the vulnerability.
-My approach was to compare and note the difference between the patch of the vulnerability and the initial code.
+<br> This question requires you to research more on the vulnerability.
+My approach was to compare and note the differences between the vulnerability patch and the source code.
 <p align="center">
 <img src="https://imgur.com/Dr5YUj9.png" height="100%" width="80%" alt="Java_class.method"/>
 <br />